jjolano/shadow/README.md

 * Code substitution platform (libhooker, Substitute, Substrate, ElleKit)
 * Options used
 * Apps affected

-Please do not submit issues about detection, unless it **currently** works on a previous version of Shadow.

 If a certain option is causing apps to crash, please include the name of the option.